fossasia/open-event-server/README.md

-#  Open-Event Organiser Server
+#  Open-Event Server

 This server which will manage all the data of the event.
 Backed by a database, it provides API endpoints to fetch the data, and also to modify/update it.

 The database can be a sqlite db file or saved in json itself.

 The schema for the database is provided [here](https://github.com/fossasia/open-event/blob/master/DATABASE.md)